Having a regular eye examination (eye test) with your optometrist (optician) is the best way to make sure that your eyes

 Did you know smoking can double the risk of developing age-related macular degeneration, the UK's leading cause of sight loss?
 In fact, the link is as strong as the link between smoking and lung cancer.
 Speak to your GP about stopping smoking.

-Eating a diet low in saturated fats but rich in green leafy vegetables such as spinach and broccoli may help delay the progression of cataracts and AMD.
-Oranges, kiwis, nuts, seeds and oily fish may also help prevent and slow down some eye conditions.
+Eat a diet low in saturated fats but rich in green leafy vegetables such as spinach and broccoli.
+This helps to keep you and your eyes healthy.
+It reduces your risk of eye diseases associated with obesity, diabetes and high blood pressure.
 Taking supplements is not a substitute for a healthy diet.
 It is important to maintain a healthy weight.
 Obesity can increase the risk of developing diabetes, which in turn can cause sight loss.

 UVA and UVB rays in sunlight can harm your eyes and may increase the risk of cataracts and AMD.
 Wearing sunglasses, glasses or contact lenses with built in UV filter will protect your eyes.
 Only buy sunglasses that have a CE mark or carry British Standard BS EN ISO 12312-1.

 DIY causes thousands of eye related injuries each year.
-Always wear safety goggles (European Standard BS EN 166) to protect your eyes from flying debris and fine particles.
+Always wear the correct safety glasses for the job you are doing to protect your eyes from flying debris and fine particles.
 Sport (especially racquet-based sports) also causes lots of eye related injuries each year.
 Investing in a good pair of protective sports goggles will help prevent serious damage to your eyes.